Download Speeds vs File Sizes (Full Comparison)

 If it is not possible to run an ethernet cable directly to the router because you are too far away then a Powerline Adapter is an excellent next best alternative.
 It still gives you a wired connection to your router but instead it uses the existing electrical wiring of your house to transmit the data so you don’t need to run ethernet cables through walls or down stairs.

 The TP Link Nano TL-PA4010 Kit model is an entry level, best selling no nonsense powerline adapter model with just one ethernet port and no passthrough.
 It will provide a solid, wired ethernet connection to your router using the existing electrical wiring of your house.
-See our Powerline Adapters page for links to more models with passthrough plug sockets and more ethernet ports, plus different retailer options to compare.
+See our Powerline Adapters page here for links to more models with passthrough plug sockets and more ethernet ports, plus different retailer options to compare.

 They are a great home networking solution that can allow you to extract the most out of your internet connection even if you are the other side of the house from the router.